NSHipster/articles/2018-10-22-swiftsyntax.md

 > or indenting and formatting an entire source file based on declarative rules.

 At the time of writing,
-SwiftSynax is still in development and subject to API changes.
+SwiftSyntax is still in development and subject to API changes.
 But you can start using it today to work with Swift source code in a programmatic way.